 When the man received a new liver he continued to demonstrate abnormal liver function similar to what is expected when a person has a hepatitis infection.
 Upon testing, doctors were not able to find any of the human derivations of hepatitis impacting the man’s liver.
 Ultimately, doctors were surprised to learn that the man was infected by rat hepatitis E.

 The man was promptly provided an antiviral treatment and the rat hepatitis E was eradicated.
-Human hepatitis E and now rat hepatitis E infections in human beings is treatable.
+Human hepatitis E and now rat hepatitis E infections in human beings are treatable.
 With that said for a number of reasons people fail to obtain prompt treatment for hepatitis E and there are fatalities around the world every year.

 The man’s doctors and researchers were highly interested in how the patient ended up infected with rat hepatitis E. They ultimately determined that a garbage chute near the man’s home was infested by rats.
 They concluded the crossover infection occurred as a result of the man’s exposure to this rat population infected with rat hepatitis E.

-How if Rat Hepatitis E Transferred to Humans
+How If Rat Hepatitis E Transferred to Humans

 As of this moment, a firm determination of how rat hepatitis E is transferred to humans has not been made.
 In the case of the man in Hong Kong infected with rat hepatitis E, the man has no recollection of being bitten by a rat.
 Moreover, investigators have found the rat hepatitis E virus in rat feces and urine found at the scene of the infested garbage chute near the patient’s home.
 Despite no firm statement being made about the manner of infection, the evidence is beginning to point at the prospect that rat hepatitis E can infect a human via rat droppings, urine, or both.